Health & Well-being

 What is preauthorization?

 Preauthorization is the determination of a medical necessity review, which is a review process that determines whether or not certain medical services or medications are necessary and will be covered by our plan.
-This determination for approval by Cigna is based on evidence-based medicine guidelines.
+This determination for approval by your medical insurance provider is based on evidence-based medicine guidelines.
 Its primary purpose is to help assure you get the right care, at the right time, in the right place and at the right cost.

-Your in-network provider is responsible for initiating the preauthorization process with Cigna.
+Your in-network provider is responsible for initiating the preauthorization process with your medical insurance provider.
+You are responsible to make sure your provider has received the preauthorization.

 If you are eligible for Medicare